jarvispact/nope/docs/blog-post-get-schwifty/post.md

 Hi 👋.
+I got a little schwifty on a side project recently: a schema based validation library.
 If you dont know what "schwifty" means:

 *Schwifty is a made-up term from the animated show Rick and Morty in 2015.
 It means completely letting loose while partying.*

-I stumbled upon this library called [io.ts](https://github.com/gcanti/io-ts) and really liked the concept, but i was pretty new to typescript when i found it and didnt get it completely.
-If i am interested in some library and i dont get it, i try to re-implement it or at least i take the main concept out of it and try to write a own interpretation of it.
-I actually never used io.ts and i am not sure if my interpretation of it has anything to do with io.ts anymore 😂.

-After a deep dive into generics and type inference, and looking on some generics types that i wrote, i felt that i have gone too schwifty on it, but i really like the outcome of this and after a refactoring it is not so bad anymore 😉.
-I came up with a solution that has this 2 main selling points:

-- **You dont have to write a single type!** You can extract the type from the schema itself.
-- **Strongly typed errors!** Every schema defines all possible errors that can happen.

-In this blog post i would like to explain the concept and implementation of my library.
-Its not about the library itself which is still a experiment.
+## Another validation library, are you serious?

+This was a experiment to take a deep dive on some more advanced topics of typescript and this experiment is still ongoing.
+There are still some topics i want to explore and it is nothing you can use today.
+I want to share the basic ide behind it and explain the implementation to you.
 But if you are curious or want to give me some feedback, here it is: [nope](https://github.com/jarvispact/nope).

 ---

+## Tell me more ...

+After several iterations, i came up with a schema based validation library that offers this 2 main goals to its users:

+- **You dont have to write a single type!** You can extract the static type from the schema itself.
+- **Strongly typed errors!** Every schema defines all possible errors that can happen.

+---

 ## What is the use case for this anyway?

-You can use this on the backend and on the frontend for the following concerns:
+It can be used on the backend and on the frontend for the following concerns:

-- edge validation (api responses, upstream service responses)
-- user input validation (forms, request data)
-- domain validation (domain models)
+- **domain models** The core of any application is the domain.
+Doesnt matter if you are working on a backend or frontend project, you want to have some sort of domain model and a validation to ensure that it is correct.
+- **user input** Your domain models will interact with some sort of user input.
+On the frontend this happens through forms and inputs, on the backend through request payloads.
+- **edge validation** On the backend your application maybe has to talk to some upstream service, on the frontend you need to load data from 1 or more servers.

 ---

+In order to follow this blog post, you should have worked with typescript in the past and have a decent understanding of generics, type inference, union types and the keywords: `typeof` `keyof` and `as const`.
+I will not cover it, there are plenty of tutorials on the web already.

+---

 ## How to use it?

-The basic idea is that you define a schema once and use it to extract the static types for Output and Error:
+The basic idea is that you define a schema and use it to extract the static types for Input (`I`), Output (`O`) and Error (`E`):

 ```ts
 import { record, string, union, literal } from '../../lib/nope';